+Important information about three Federal programs that complement the FEHB First, the Federal Flexible Spending Account Program , also known as FSAFEDS, lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care and/or health care expenses.
+You pay less in taxes so you save money.
+Participating employees can save an average of about 30% on products and services they routinely pay for out-of-pocket.
+Program Second, the Federal Employees Dental and Vision Insurance Program (FEDVIP), provides comprehensive dental and vision insurance at competitive group rates.
+There are several plans from which to choose.
+Under FEDVIP you may choose self only, self plus one, or self and family coverage for yourself and any eligible dependents.
+Third, the Federal Long Term Care Insurance Program (FLTCIP) helps cover long term care costs, which are not covered under the FEHB Program.
+The Federal Flexible Spe ending Account Program - FSAFEDS What is an FSA?
 It is an account where you contribute money from your salary BEFORE taxes are withheld, then incur eligible expenses and get reimbursed.
 You pay less in taxes so you save money.
 Annuitants are not eligible to enroll.

-There are three types of FSAs offered by FSAFEDS: Each type has a minimum annual election of \$250.
+There are three types of FSAs offered by FSAFEDS: Each type has a minimum annual election of \$100.
 The maximum annual election for a health care flexible spending account (HCFSA) or a limited expense health care spending account (LEX HCFSA) is \$2,500 per person.
-The maximum annual election for a dependent care flexible spending account (DCFSA) is \$5,000 per household.

-- Y Health Care FSA (HCFSA) Reimburses you for eligible health care expenses (such as copayments, deductibles, insulin products, physician prescribed over-the-counter medications, vision and dental expenses, and much more) for you and your tax dependents including adult children (through the end of the calendar year in which they turn 26) which are not covered or reimbursed by FEHBP or FEDVIP coverage or any other insurance. - FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
-This means that when you or your provider files claims with your FEHB or FEDVIP plan, FSAFEDS will automatically reimburse your eligible out-of-pocket expenses based on the claim information it receives from your plan. - Y Limited Expense Health Care FSA (LEX HCFSA) Designed for employees enrolled in or covered by a High Deductible Health Plan with a Health Savings Account.
-Eligible expenses are limited to dental and vision care expenses for you and your tax dependents including adult children (through the end of the calendar year in which they turn 26) which are not covered or reimbursed, by FEHBP or FEDVIP coverage or any other insurance. - Y Dependent Care FSA (DCFSA) Reimburses you for eligible non-medical day care expenses for your child(ren) under age 13 and/or for any person you claim as a dependent on your Federal Income Tax return who is mentally or physically incapable of self-care.
+The maximum annual election for a dependent care flexible spending account (DCFSA) is \$5,000 per household. • Health Care FSA (HCFSA) - Reimburses you for eligible out-of-pocket health care expenses (such as copayments, deductibles, physician prescribed over-the-counter medications, vision and dental expenses, and much more) for you and your tax dependents including adult children (through the end of the calendar year in which they turn 26).
+FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
+This means that when you or your provider files claims with your FEHB or FEDVIP plan, FSAFEDS will automatically reimburse your eligible out-of-pocket expenses based on the claim information it receives from your plan. • Limited Expense Health Care FSA (LEX HCFSA) - Designed for employees enrolled in or covered by a High Deductible Health Plan with a Health Savings Account.
+Eligible expenses are limited to dental and vision care expenses for you and your tax dependents including adult children (through the end of the calendar year in which they turn 26). • Dependent Care FSA (DCFSA) - Reimburses you for eligible non-medical day care expenses for your children under age 13 and/or for any person you claim as a dependent on your Federal Income Tax return who is mentally or physically incapable of self-care.
 You (and your spouse, if married) must be working, looking for work (income must be earned during the year), or attending school full time to be eligible for a DCFSA.
 If you are a new or newly eligible employee you have 60 days from your hire date to enroll in an HCFSA or LEX HCFSA and/or DCFSA, but you must enroll before October 1.
 If you are hired or become eligible on or after October 1 you must wait and enroll during the Federal Benefits Open Season held each fall.
 Where can I get more information about FSAFEDS?

-Visit www.FSAFEDS.com or call an FSAFEDS Benefits Counselor toll-free at 1-877-FSAFEDS (1-877-372-3337) (TTY 1-800-952-0450), Monday through Friday, 9 a.m. until 9 p.m., Eastern Time.
+Visit www.FSAFEDS.com or call an FSAFEDS Benefits Counselor toll-free at 1-877-FSAFEDS (1-877-372-3337) (TTY: 1-800-952-0450), Monday through Friday, 9 a.m. until 9 p.m., Eastern Time.